-- We undertake appropriate pre-employment checks and require our agencies on approved frameworks to do the same. - We protect staff from poor treatment and/or exploitation, and comply with all respective laws and regulations including fair pay rates and terms of conditions of employment. - We consult and negotiate with Trade Unions on proposed changes to employment, work organisation, and contractual relations.
+- We undertake appropriate pre-employment checks and require our agencies on approved frameworks to do the same. - We protect staff from poor treatment and/or exploitation and comply with all respective laws and regulations including fair pay rates and terms of conditions of employment. - We consult and negotiate with Trade Unions on proposed changes to employment, work organisation, and contractual relations.

-In relation to our policies and procedures, which set the tone for how we as an organisation operate:
+Trust's policies and procedures on Modern Slavery and Human Rights which set the tone for how we as an organisation operate:

-- We have a clear Whistleblowing Policy that applies to all individuals working for our Trust and is published on our intranet site.
+- We have a clear Freedom to speak Up policy that applies to all individuals working for our Trust and is published on our intranet site.
 If there are any genuine concerns about any wrongdoing or breaches of the law, including modern slavery laws, these concerns can be raised in confidence and without fear of disciplinary action. - We have appointed a Freedom to Speak Up Guardian and Ambassadors to promote, listen, support and provide an impartial view to staff when speaking up and to contribute to a culture of speaking up where staff feel safe and confident to raise concerns.

-In relation to the training of our staff:
+Training of our staff:

-- Our training for staff includes how to recognise and respond to indicators of human rights abuses.
-It includes examples of red flags specific to our industry, explain our reporting procedures for suspicions and promote an organisation wide sense of responsibility. - We have teams responsible for safeguarding of adults and children, to whom staff are responsible for reporting of concerns and who will train staff on how to recognise issues of concern.
+- Our Level 1 Safeguarding training for staff includes how to recognise and respond to indicators of human rights abuses.
+It includes examples of red flags specific to our industry, explain our reporting procedures for suspicions and promote an organisation wide sense of responsibility. - UHD Safeguarding Team support staff through learning and supervision to ensure safeguarding is everyone's business.
+All referrals made by staff are overseen by the safeguarding team.
+Staff can access advice and support from the safeguarding team.

 This statement will be reviewed annually.

-This statement was approved by the Board of Directors on 28 March 2021.
+This statement was approved by the Trust Management Group on 19 November 2024.